Skip to content

 • Settings

-Sidecars are how JARVIS reaches other machines.
+Sidecars are how Usejarvis reaches other machines.
 Each sidecar connects back to the daemon and exposes capabilities from that host, such as:

 • Desktop automation